newrelic/newrelic-browser-agent/tools/testing-server/README.md

 #### [Loader Transform](./plugins/agent-injector/loader-transform.js)

 This stream transform looks for `{loader}` in the HTML response, determines which loader to inject, and injects a script tag containing the compiled loader.
 The loader is pulled from the `/build/` directory and requires that the project be built before the server is started.
-The determination of the loader used defaults to what is provided to the JIL CLI `-l | --loader` flag (default of `full`).
+The determination of the loader used defaults to what is provided to the WDIO CLI `-l | --loader` flag (default of `spa`).
 A query parameter can be used (`?loader=spa`) when requesting an HTML asset to override the loader.
-The polyfill loader can be used in two ways: through the JIL CLI `-P true` flag or by setting the query parameter to a polyfill loader `?loader=spa-polyfill`.
+The polyfill loader can be used in two ways: through the WDIO CLI `-P` flag or by setting the query parameter to a polyfill loader `?loader=spa-polyfill`.

 #### [Config Transform](./plugins/agent-injector/config-transform.js)